Argon40Tech/Argon-ONE-i2c-Codes/README.md

 # 4. HEX CODE: 0xfe
-Set the ARGON ONE to mode 2：
+Set the ARGON ONE to Mode 2：

 **ACTION:** Sets "Always ON Mode"